krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 ## Little's Law for finite time windows

-In the introduction to this post, we described the intuition behind
-$L = \lambda W$:
+In the introduction to this post, we described the intuition behind $L = \lambda W$:

 > The law expresses the intuition that the **total time** accumulated in a
-> system by a
-> set of discrete[^-discreteness] items over a time window, when averaged **per item**, is
+> system by a set of discrete[^-discreteness] items over a time window, when
-> proportional to the average _number_ of **items** present in the system **per unit time**.
+> averaged **per item**, is proportional to the average _number_ of **items**
-> The constant of proportionality is the **rate** at which items enter (or
-> leave) the system over the window.
+> present in the system **per unit time**.
+The constant of proportionality is the **rate** at which items enter (or leave) the system over the window.

-Since all measurements we make in an operational setting are over a finite time window, let examine this scenario more carefully - we will end up with a _variant_ of the $L=\lambda W$ relationship that is closely related to, but not identical to it.
+Since all operational measurements are necessarily taken over finite windows, let us examine this case more carefully.
+We will end up with a _variant_ of the $L = \lambda W$ relationship that is closely related to, but not identical to it.

-This variant is, in fact, extremely relevant and practically useful.
-Somewhat counter-intuitively, it is also the _most general_ expression of the physics underlying Little's Law, because it holds unconditionally at _all_ times, and at _any_ time scale, for _any_ input-output system.
-Even better, this version is very easy and intuitive to prove: in fact, it is a tautology.
+This variant is not only extremely relevant in practice—it is, perhaps counterintuitively, the _most general_ expression of the physical basis of Little’s Law.
+It holds unconditionally, at _all_ timescales, and for _any_ input-output system.
+Even better, it is easy to prove: it is a tautology.

-In fact, this relationship is a fundamental physical law for input-output systems, but it is expressed in terms of somewhat different quantities than the one in Little's Law: residence time and cumulative arrival rate.
+This relationship is a fundamental physical law for input-output systems, but it is expressed in terms of slightly different quantities than the classical version of Little’s Law: residence time and cumulative arrival rate.

 ### Residence time and cumulative arrival rate

-Let's consider an input-output system observed over some fixed finite window $T$ as in [@fig:little-finite].
+Consider an input-output system observed over some fixed finite window $T$, as in [@fig:little-finite].

 ![An input-output system over a finite observation window](../assets/pandoc/littles_law_finite.png){#fig:little-finite}

-The bars in diagram represent the time accumulated in the system by each item.
-The finite window overlaps some items completely or partially.
-Let $N$ represent the number of such items.

-Also, for each such item, let $A_i$ denote the time accumulated by that item _within the observation window_.
-This is called the _residence time_ of the item in the window, and is at most equal to the the total time accumulated by the item in the system.

-Now let $$ A = \sum_{i=0}^{N} A_i$$ be the total time accumulated by the items in the observation window.

-> We note that for each instant of time that an item accumulates in the window, it is also _present_ in the window for that
-> instant of time.

-So we can write $L$, the time average of the number of items present in the system over the observation window as $$L = A/T $$

-Also, the average residence time per item is $$w = A/N$$ It is easy to see that $L$ and $w$ are related by the factor $N/T$ i.e $$ L = A/T = N/T \times A/N = N/T \times w$$.

-We can _interpret_ $N$ as the _cumulative_ arrivals to the system over the observation window and _define_ $$ \Lambda = N/T$$ as the _cumulative arrival rate_ to the system over the observation window.
-This is because each of the $N$ items either arrived during the window, or was already present in the system at the start of the window.

-So now, we have established a fundamental and important relationship between a time average of the number of items, an arrival rate and the sample average of time accumulation per item for any _finite_ observation window.

-Under this construction, $L$ is the _exact_ value of the time average of the number of items in the system.
-But the right hand side quantities are _not_ the same as the ones in Little's Law where they are defined in terms of the time accumulated in the _system_ by the items and the _arrival rate_ to the _system_.

-For the fixed window  $T$ in [@fig:little-finite]  we can see that the $\Lambda \ge \lambda$ since the cumulative arrivals in the window is at least as great as the number of arrivals in the window.
-Similarly, $w \le W$ since the time accumulated by any item in the window is at most as great the total time in the system.
-Thus we can think of $\lambda$ and $w$ as _estimates_ of the long run values for $\lambda$ and $W$, with the former being an over-estimate and the latter being an underestimate, in general.

-The estimation errors are caused by the "end-effects", the part of the history of the system that lies outside the observation window - the fact that we cannot attribute an arrival rate or time accumulation rate to things were not able to observe, whereas we are able to correctly observe the number of items that were present in the window for any finite window.

-So the intuition here is that if we pick a sufficiently long window, say where $T \gg  W$ then these estimation errors due to the end-effects, become negligible because, or all of the *observed* time accumulation happens within the observation window as opposed to outside it.

-When such a sufficiently long observation window $T$ exists, the system is said to be at _equilibrium_ when _over the window_ and the finite window relationship $L = \Lambda W$ converges to the relationship $L = \lambda W$.

-But what if we cannot find such a suitably long window?
-Then this must be due to some structural imbalances in the system - either $\Lambda$ or $w$ continues to grow without limit no matter how long you observe the system.

-> But the key takeaway here is that for operations management the relationship $L = \Lambda w$ that applies to finite windows, is **at least as important**,
-> if not **more** important than the equilibrium relationship $L= \lambda W$.

-Operationally, _when the observation windows are typically smaller than the time accumulated by items in the system_, measuring residence time and cumulative arrival rate for such input-output systems is extremely valuable: a situation that is very relevant to applying the Little's Law in software product development and engineering.

-For example, systems of work, customer feedback cycles etc., sales cycles etc. typically have larger durations than typical operational reporting windows, and thus these systems typically _appear_ far from equilibrium when observed over such windows.
-Here,  measuring the observer relative quantities $\Lambda$ and $w$ _in addition to _ and their relationship to the system relative quantities $\lambda$ and $W$ is crucial.

-The finite window relationship is also a crucial building block in _proving_ Little's Law.
-The general strategy behind all the mathematical proofs of Little's Law is showing that for a sufficiently long observation window the average residence time $w$ converges to the long run average time in system $W$ and that the cumulative arrival rate $\lambda$ converges to the long run arrival rate $\lambda$
-$$\lim_{T \to \infty} w = W \quad \text{and} \quad \lim_{T \to \infty} \Lambda = \lambda$$ This can range from showing empirically that the limits do converge for a _specific_ class of systems to deriving general convergence conditions and mathematical proofs for entire classes of systems.

-We will discuss two of the most famous general results in this regard in the next two sections.
+The bars in the diagram represent the time accumulated in the system by each item.
+The finite window overlaps some items completely, others partially.
+Let $N$ denote the number of such items.

+Let $A_i$ be the time accumulated by item $i$ _within the observation window_.
+This is called the _residence time_ of the item _in the window_.
+It is at most equal to the total time the item spends _in the system_.

+Now define the total accumulated time by all items in the window as

+$$
+A = \sum_{i=1}^{N} A_i
+$$

+> Note that at each instant that an item accumulates time in the window, it is also _present_ in the window at that time.

+So the time average number of items present in the system over the observation window is

+$$
+L = A/T
+$$

+And the average residence time per item is

+$$
+w = A/N
+$$

+We immediately obtain

+$$
+L = A/T = (N/T) \cdot (A/N) = \Lambda \cdot w
+$$

+Here we have _defined_ the cumulative arrival rate over the window as

+$$
+\Lambda = N/T
+$$

+This works because each of the $N$ items either arrived during the window or was already in the system at the window's start.
+So we've established a fundamental relationship between:

+- $L$: the time average number present,
+- $\Lambda$: the cumulative arrival rate,
+- $w$: the average residence time within the window.

+Note: this version uses quantities _that are relative to the observation window_, not to the system as a whole.
+That is, $L$ is an exact time average over the window, but $\Lambda$ and $w$ differ from $\lambda$ and $W$ in Little’s Law.

+From [@fig:little-finite], we can see that:

+- $\Lambda \ge \lambda$, since we count any item present during the window.
+- $w \le W$, since we count only the portion of each item's time that falls within the window.

+So $\Lambda$ is generally an _overestimate_ of $\lambda$, and $w$ is an _underestimate_ of $W$.

+These estimation errors are due to _end-effects_: parts of each item's trajectory that lie outside the observation window.
+While we can observe exactly how many items are present at any time in the window, we cannot observe when items outside the window arrived or left, or how much time they accumulated outside it.

+But if we pick a sufficiently long window—say, $T \gg W$—then most of the time accumulation is internal to the window, and end-effects become negligible.
+In that case, we get:

+$$
+L = \Lambda w \longrightarrow L = \lambda W
+$$

+When such convergence occurs, we say the system is in _equilibrium_ over the window.

+But what if we can’t find a sufficiently long window where convergence occurs?
+That would indicate a structural imbalance: either $\Lambda$ or $w$ diverges as $T$ increases.
+The system is not tending toward equilibrium.

+> The key takeaway: for operations management, the relationship $L = \Lambda w$
+> for finite windows is **at least as important**—and often **more important**
+> —than the idealized equilibrium formula $L = \lambda W$.

+Especially when observation windows are shorter than the time it takes items to traverse the system, $L = \Lambda w$ is the more useful formulation.
+This is particularly relevant for software product development, engineering, and sales or feedback loops—systems whose internal timescales are often longer than the reporting cadence.

+In such cases, the observer-relative quantities $\Lambda$ and $w$ help characterize the system meaningfully, even when $\lambda$ and $W$ are unknowable or misleading.

+Finally, this finite window identity is also foundational to _proving_ Little’s Law.
+The general strategy is:

+$$
+\lim_{T \to \infty} w = W \quad \text{and} \quad \lim_{T \to \infty} \Lambda = \lambda
+$$

+This convergence can be shown empirically for specific systems or proven formally for entire classes.
+We’ll explore two of the most well-known results in the next sections.

 ## 1961: Dr. Little proves the law